w00lfer/LeagueOfStats/Readme.md

     - LastUpdated
     - When can be updated (Refresh)

-* Search summoner's live game by ResourceId
+* Search summoner's live game by ResourceId :white_check_mark:
     - Banned champs
     - Teams with players and champions
     - How many minutes in game